Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: State of the upper atmosphere

-The temperature maps of the HD~209458b simulations (Fig. \ref{fig:HD2_temp}) qualitatively match those of \citet[][Fig.~2, with the right panel]{Amundsen2016UKMetGCM} showing that the general flow pattern as well as the day to night temperature difference are similar.
+The temperature maps of the HD~209458b simulations (Fig. \ref{fig:HD2_temp}) qualitatively match those of \citet[][Fig.~5]{Lee2021GCM} showing that the general flow pattern as well as the day to night temperature difference are similar.
+Small asymmetric features in the temperature map highlight that the model has not yet equillibriated, even though the model was run for 12000 days.
 We note that our simulations are initialized with a hot deep adiabat that is maintained throughout the runtime (see Sect. \ref{sec:temp_convergence}) while other simulations of HD~209458b \citep[e.g.,][]{Amundsen2016UKMetGCM, Showman2009GCM} did not use such a hot interior.
-The temperature around \SI{1}{bar} is therefore significantly hotter by approximately $\SI{400}{\K}$ in our simulations.

-We note that the simulations of \citet{Showman2009GCM, Lee2021GCM} exhibit a temperature inversion due to the presence of TiO and VO around the substellar point, which results in an enhanced absorption of incoming stellar light.
-While we also include contributions of TiO and VO to the gas opacities that we use in our models (see Table~\ref{tab:opac}), we find that the atmosphere is cold enough for TiO and VO to be absent in the gas equilibrium chemistry for $p<\SI{5e-3}{\bar}$.
-Small uncertainties in the opacities may result in slightly hotter or cooler gas temperatures for $p<\SI{5e-3}{\bar,}$ which could result in the presence or absence of TiO and VO, since the dayside temperature of HD~209458b is very close to the TiO and VO condensation curves.
+The simulations of \citet{Showman2009GCM, Lee2021GCM} exhibit a temperature inversion due to the presence of TiO and VO around the substellar point, which results in an enhanced absorption of incoming stellar light.
+Our simulation of HD~209458b reproduces this temperature inversion, since we also include contributions of TiO and VO to the gas opacities that we use in our models (see Table~\ref{tab:opac}).
+Small uncertainties in temperature and opacities may result in slightly hotter or cooler gas temperatures, which could result in the presence or absence of TiO and VO, since the dayside temperature of HD~209458b is very close to the TiO and VO condensation curves.
+This further highlights the importance of accurate interpolation schemes, such as the Bezier interpolation for the temperature (see Sect.~\ref{sec:RT_flux}), as well as the fine grained opacity grid with 1000 logarithmically spaced temperature points.

-We further note that the precalculated opacity grid with 1000 logarithmically spaced temperature points between \SI{100}{\K} and \SI{4000}{\K} used within this work is able to resolve the pressure dependent equilibrium condensation curves of TiO and VO, which lie between \SI{1500}{\K} and \SI{2000}{\K}.
-We conclude that the difference in temperature in the photosphere between \citet{Showman2009GCM,Lee2021GCM} and our work can most likely be attributed to different equilibrium chemistry schemes and different opacity sources, as well as the use of different radiative transfer schemes.
-A detailed comparison between different chemistry treatments for GCMs and its effect on the simulated 3D temperature structure of hot Jupiters would be beneficial in the future.